-Pre-assessment: a way to determine what students know about a topic before it is taught.
-It is used regularly in all curricular areas.
+Pre-assessment is a key component of inquiry-based learning and a way to determine what students know about a topic before it is taught.
+This type of assessment can take many forms and is used informally to support both students and teachers.

+It is used regularly in all curricular areas

-- To make instructional decisions about student strengths and needs - To determine flexible grouping patterns - To determine which students are ready for advance instruction
+- To make instructional decisions about student strengths and needs - · To determine flexible grouping patterns - To determine which students are ready for advanced instruction